 Virtual Reality PC Custom Build

-Virtual reality has been on my mind for some time ever since i was asked to problem solve and fix somebody’s setup.
-Needless to say i fixed the set up and got it running in no time at all it was an odd USB compatibility issue.
-So recently i decided it was time that we had our own set up with the idea to bring it to an exhibition we will be attending.
+Virtual reality has been on my mind for some time ever since I was asked to problem solve and fix a client’s setup.
+Needless to say I fixed the set up and got it running in no time at all.
+It was an odd USB compatibility issue.
+So recently I decided it was time that we had our own set up with the idea to bring it to an exhibition we will be attending.

 16GB DDR4 RAM

 The build was pretty straightforward as we build computers and gaming rigs all the time.
 We decided that we would fan cool the I9 as they can run hot.
 We decided to do this as we wanted to see if there really is a need to water cool an I9 or whether a good quality air cooling system would work.
 We decided that we would use a good quality case as well so we chose the BeQuiat 601 mid tower.
 The reason for this was if we decided we needed a water cooling kit in it we would have space to fit it.